 Step 2: Select Protect Using Password in the pop-up tab of sorts;

 Step 3: Type your password to restrict others from viewing or editing your PDF and hit Apply.

 Close the PDF and re-open it to check whether it’s encrypted successfully.

 While Adobe Acrobat is the leading PDF software, it costs you US$14.99 each month for an annual subscription.
 There is no monthly plan provided.
 If you just encrypt PDFs occasionally, try its seven-day free trial.
 Regarding how to encrypt a PDF file without Adobe Acrobat on Mac, read on to find out the freeware included with Mac OS and the other introduced tools.

-How to Encrypt a PDF with Preview
+How to Encrypt PDF for Free with Preview

 Let’s see how to encrypt a PDF file in Preview on Mac.

 Step 1: Open your PDF with the built-in program, go to File and select Export;

 Step 2: Click the Permissions button;

 Step 3: Set an open or permission password for the PDF and tap Apply.